ChilliCream/graphql-platform/website/src/blog/2020-03-18-entity-framework.md

 }
 ```

 What is interesting is that the GraphQL engine rewrite the incoming GraphQL request to an expression tree that is applied onto the queryable our root field returns.
-The expression will only query for data from the database that was need to fulfill our request.
+The expression will only query for data from the database that was needed to fulfill our request.
 The SQL query for our GraphQL query would look like the following.

 ```sql
 SELECT "s"."FirstMidName" FROM "Students" AS "s"